openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 As a first step in the data collection, the coordinator and the trainer organize and prepare a training event for the interpreters who have confirmed their participation.
 The training should cover the following topics as a minimum:

--   the response design and the interpretation key (detailing location-specific examples from all the classes in the classification system with visualization from multiple data sources available),
+-   the response design and the interpretation key (detailing location-specific examples from all classes in the classification system with visualization from multiple data sources available);
--   The software used for the data collection and how to ensure the data management and storage,
+-   the software used for the data collection and how to ensure the data management and storage;
--   The data sources available, and
+-   the data sources available; and
--   Quality management practices.
+-   quality management practices.

-Knowing what you do now, consider list items above and briefly fill in details for each topic in another document.
+Now knowing what to do, consider list items above and briefly fill in details for each topic in another document.
 Write this as if you were planning a training event before collecting verification data for your forest/non-forest classification.
 What other topics do you think should be in the training?

 The trainer should then implement the training event following these basic principles:

--   Create an environment for active participation, where participants can share questions and opinions;
+-   create an environment for active participation, where participants can share questions and opinions;
 -   encourage communication between the interpreters;
 -   record attendance of the interpreters; and
 -   assess the capacity of the interpreters at the end of the training and record the results.

--   Thinking about the basic principles for a training (a-d above) briefly write out how you might achieve these goals.
+Thinking about these basic principles for a training, briefly write out how you might achieve these goals.

 Following the training, the coordinator and the trainer should prepare a report summarizing: